MattyOL/Future_Forest-Project-1/README.md

 About Us
-This page allows the user to get a look into the background of the reason why it started & were its heading.
+This page allows the user to get a look into the background of the reason why it started & its ambitions.

 About Us Page